fnscoder/earthquake-api/README.md

 The dates must be in this format `YYYY-mm-dd`
 The city is the city_id

-All the query params are required.
+All the query parameters are required.
-This endpoint validate the query params.
+This endpoint validates the query parameters.
 Then check if there is a previous search made with the same params.
 If there is, the search result is returned.
 If not, the earthquake service is called to hit on the USGS API and find the nearest earthquake.
-After processing the response a SearchResult object is created and store on the db to make the next searches faster and the result is returned to the client.
+After processing the response a SearchResult object is created and stored on the db to make the next searches faster and the result is returned to the client.

 If any error occurs a message is logged.